MEaly-Icepts/BarbellMath/README.md

 <summary>Road Map</summary>

 The following are my next steps in making this a more useable site for others.
+I might add a link to a suggestions form.
+I don't know yet.
+Stil lweighing the pro's and con's.

 ### Road Map

 - [ ] Allow selecting avalable plates
 - [x] Allow setting bar weight
 - [ ] Add a Total weight per side information
 - [x] Add Metric

 </details>